 On the flip side, for presumptive health problems, you are not required to provide any additional evidence to start receiving benefits.
 This is because the link has already been established.
 The primary eligibility criteria are that you drank water with toxic chemicals at Camp Lejeune and that you have medical records stating a diagnosis of one or more of the presumptive health issues.
 It is important to note that Reserve and National Guard members may also be eligible for compensation and VA benefits.

 We will help you obtain the compensation and VA benefits you are entitled to

-Following a careful evaluation, they will determine whether you meet the eligibility criteria to file a Camp Lejeune toxic water claim or lawsuit or a VA claim.
+Following a careful evaluation, they will determine whether you meet the eligibility criteria to file a Camp Lejeune water contamination claim/lawsuit or a VA claim.
 If you do, they will begin preparing your claim for submission as soon as possible, and from this point on, your involvement will be minimal, as we are aware that victims of toxic exposure often need a lot of time to focus on their health and treatment.
 In the end, you may obtain the financial compensation and VA benefits you deserve.